osrf/gazebo_tutorials/gui_overlay/tutorial.md

     > <include src='https://bitbucket.org/osrf/gazebo/raw/gazebo5/examples/plugins/gui_overlay_plugin_time/GUIExampleTimeWidget.cc' from='/void GUIExampleTimeWidget::OnStats/' to='/\)\)\);/' />

-1. Follow the same steps as the previous tutorial to compile the plugin, tell Gazebo where to find it and load it via `gui.ini` or an SDF  world file.
+1. Follow the same steps as the previous tutorial to compile the plugin and add the GAZEBO_PLUGIN_PATH

+1. Tell Gazebo where to find it and load it via `gui.ini` or an SDF  world file.

     > **Tip:** You can add both plugins to `gui.ini` as follows: